 Not every section is of equal importance; you should pick and choose those of interest to you.
-Sections marked with an asterisk '\' are interesting "detours" or perhaps "scenic byways" developed to satisfy the author's curiosity or to answer a reader's question.
+Sections marked with an asterisk '' are interesting "detours" or perhaps "scenic byways" developed to satisfy the author's curiosity or to answer a reader's question.

 R is an open-source environment for data manipulation, statistical analysis, and visualization.
 There are versions for MS-Windows, Mac OS/X, and various flavours of Unix.
+It can be installed from The Comprehensive R Archive Network1.
+That site also has manuals and an FAQ.
+See especially "An Introduction to R" in the "Manuals" section.

-It is most convenient to run R within an integrated development environment (IDE), e.g., RStudio; this environment runs on Microsoft Windows, OS/X and Linux.
+It is most convenient to run R within an integrated development environment (IDE), e.g., RStudio2.